2 Days Tour, An unforgettable itinerary in Shiraz

-- In the city tour, you will visit all the historical sites like mosques, Houses, Gardens, Museums, Holy shrine, Citadel, Mausoleum, Tombs, and ...
+- On the city tour, you will visit all the historical sites like mosques, Houses, Gardens, Museums, Holy shrines, citadels, mausoleums, Tombs, and ...

-- In an excursion tour of Shiraz, you will visit the historical sites which are located out of the Shiraz city.
+- On an excursion tour of Shiraz, you will visit the historical sites which are located outside of Shiraz city.

-Among these historical sites that usually are belonged to Achaemenian and Sassanid era the Persepolis, Naghsh E Rostam, and Pasargadae are the most famous ones.
+Among these historical sites that usually are belonged to the Achaemenian and Sassanid eras the Persepolis, Naghsh E Rostam, and Pasargadae are the most famous ones.